ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking my dev progress

+6.5.2023
+- I'm creating a drag and drop app for future reference based on a tutorial using tailwind, and I learned that Vite has a different set of installation instructions.
+I'm glad I finally figured that out.
+I was really about to lose it.

 5.31.2023
 - As of yesterday afternoon, I got a job working with my mentor!
 I'm very excited to be working again starting next week.
 Time to have my celebratory cigar!